- 16% of the UK population have a disability and they have a combined spending power in excess of £212 billion

-- How much revenue are you losing if your site isn’t accessible to this 10 million audience
+- How much revenue are you losing if your site isn’t accessible to this 10 million audience?

-- You could also be breaking the law if your website isn’t accessible
+- You could also be breaking the law if your website isn’t accessible.

 Globally there are an estimated 650 million people who live with one form of disability or another.
-More than 10 million of those reside in the UK alone with a combined annual spending power in excess of £212 billion1 and disposable income of £80 billion.2 A further 54 million in the USA with a disposable spending power of $220 billion.1
+More than 10 million of those reside in the UK alone with a combined annual spending power in excess of £212 billion1 and a disposable income of £80 billion.2 A further 54 million in the USA with a disposable spending power of $220 billion.1

 And, in the UK, research has been launched to discover how much revenue UK businesses are losing due to customers with disabilities finding their websites inaccessible.3 We eagerly await the results.

-Whether it is a visual, auditory, learning, cognitive or physical impairment, all of these people should have the freedom to access the Internet and be able to use websites as easily as everyone else despite any barriers they may face or the technology they may be using to do so
+Whether it is a visual, auditory, learning, cognitive or physical impairment, all of these people should have the freedom to access the Internet and be able to use websites as easily as everyone else despite any barriers they may face or the technology they may be using to do so.

-Consider also the number of people who do not have a disability right now; in an aging population the likelihood of an age related disability increases substantially.
+Consider also the number of people who do not have a disability right now; in an aging population, the likelihood of an age-related disability increases substantially.